Banff and Lake Louise's 2022 Christmas Gift Guide

 City shops get picked over quite quickly, but not Banff's.
 Shopping here is a breeze because the supply remains quite high - especially for the latest trends that tend to sell out elsewhere.
 And with the majority of stores situated in the downtown core, you'll appreciate spending more time shopping and less time driving.

 If you have kids, you know how fascinated they are with rocks, especially the shiny and polished variety.
-Both Rock Paper Silver and Rocks & Gems Canada offer crack-your-own geode packs and a wide variety of affordable jewel-toned stones.
+Both Rock Paper Silver and Rocks and Gems Canada offer crack-your-own geode packs, plus a wide variety of affordably priced jewel-toned stones.

 Free ornament personalization is available at The Spirit of Christmas and makes for a great heirloom collection.
 If you’ve run out of ideas for your Elf on the Shelf, step inside this holiday wonderland to purchase costumes and adorable insta-scenes.

 Are you the family that wears matching PJs on Christmas morning?
 If not, you’re missing out on one heck of a photo opp.
 Rocky Mountain Flannel is a local company that boasts a variety of cozy flannel prints from pyjama bottoms to robes to nightgowns and classic blankets.

 If your family has been lucky enough to bed down at the Castle in Rockies, you can relive the memories while keeping your little prince or princess cozy all winter long with a fluffy Fairmont resort robe.
 Found at The Canadian Pacific Store inside Fairmont Banff Springs, adult sizes are available, too!

 Meanwhile, over at Little Blue House, you’ll find a festival collection of Hatley holiday wear.